kpoos/grafana-dashboard-exporter/README.md

 # grafana-dashboard-exporter
-Export all grafana dashboards over https api
+Export all grafana dashboards with curl into json files

 # Usage